queryluke/masseffect-5e/static/data/rules/02-08-background.md

 ---

 Every story has a beginning.
 Your character’s background reveals where you came from, how you became an operative, and your place in the galaxy.
 Your soldier might have been a mercenary or a former Specter.
-Your adept could have been an government experiment or a celebrated artisan.
+Your adept could have been a government experiment or a celebrated artisan.
 Your infiltrator might be a political assassin or gathered intel for the Shadow Broker.